• Destination Information

 Climate

 Martinique welcomes visitors the entire year with average temperatures of 30 degrees and water temperatures of around 27 degrees.
-Before booking check to see if you trip falls in the rainy season.
+Before booking, check to see if your trip falls in the rainy season.
 Beginning in June till the end of November.
 But don’t worry, even if it does rain daily, it never lasts longer than 30 minutes so it won’t ruin your trip.

 What’s special about Martinique

 A mixture of tropical in the North and a hot Southern tip.
-To the north of the island you will find volcanoes and rainforest and in the south you can head for the white sand beaches with a view over the neighboring island, Saint Lucia.
+To the north of the island you will find volcanoes and rainforest, and in the south you can head for the white sand beaches with a view over the neighbouring island, Saint Lucia.

 Martinique unites French architecture with Caribbean life.
 The mix between French and Caribbean culture and French and Creole language gives the small island a uniquely special flair.